Hecoz/IMUnit/README.md

 Improved Multithreaded Unit Testing (IMUnit) research, University of Illinois Urbana-Champaign, Professor Darko Marinov

-This is the demo version of the IMUnit research that I did with Vilas and Professor Marinov from Sep 2011 to May 2012.
+This is the demo version of the IMUnit research that I helped Vilas Jagannath as a undergraduate research assistant from Sep 2011 to May 2012.

 IMUnit is a framework for writing and executing multithreaded unit tests.
 A multithreaded test exercises the code under test with two or more threads.